cloudflare/cloudflare-docs/products/images/src/content/faq.md

 ### How can I troubleshoot common `Cf-Polished` statuses?

-Visit our [Troubleshoot common Cf-Polished statuses](https://support.cloudflare.com/hc/articles/4412219637389) page were you can find a list of common `Cf-Polished` statuses and how to troubleshoot them.
+Refer to the [Troubleshoot common Cf-Polished statuses](https://support.cloudflare.com/hc/articles/4412219637389) page were you can find a list of common `Cf-Polished` statuses and how to troubleshoot them.